Disclosure: This post contains affiliate links that earn a small commission at no extra cost to you.

 I will fully admit – I am an amateur photographer.
 I recently bought a Canon EOS Rebel T7i DSLR Camera.
 My last camera was a point and shoot Canon Powershot.
 I thought it was a great camera until I took a trip to Africa and wanted to blow up my pictures onto a canvas frame.
 Not quite the crisp pictures that I saw on my computer.

 After that trip I decided to upgrade so I could blow up my pictures and have them framed.
 I bought a bundel similar to this one (although this one is better as it has a 500 mm lens included).
+Keep in mind some cell phones take great pictures which are find for social media but will be too pixilated to blow up and frame.

 I do not claim to be a expert by any means but found this camera to be amateur friendly and easy to use.
 Don’t get me wrong- I did watch YouTube videos and bought this book which I read while lounging by the pool at my hotel in Manuel Antonio.
-You will not be an expert overnight and I am still not happy with 75% of the pictures I take but when I get a good one, it’s a huge reward.
+You will not be an expert overnight and I am still not happy with 50% of the pictures I take (user error) but when I get a good one, it’s a huge reward.

 I have also seen Iphones take amazing photos as well!
 Make sure you do your research before buying a camera as it is a big investment.
 Whatever you choose make sure you have extra memory cards and rechargeable batteries with you (or enough memory on your phone) when you pack for Costa Rica.